AF-Cabouat/PREVis-scales/README.md

 ```

 ## Folders organization
-- ```/ research code```: this is the folder with all the code and data for reproducible steps of our research project.
+- [`research code`](research%20code/): this is the folder with all the code and data for reproducible steps of our research project.
-- ```/ using PREVis```: if you want to use PREVis scales in a study, this is where we put all the resources you need.
+- [`using PREVis`](using%20PREVis): if you want to use PREVis scales in a study, this is where we put all the resources you need.
 The folder contains a detailed PDF companion guide with a FAQ section and example study protocols.
 It also contains a folder with example data and code for visual analysis and presentation of your study results.

 ## CC-BY licence
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]